Spaceslug/FogOfWarChess/roadlog-changemap.md

 - [ ] Make Client, Core and Aval use the formal chesscom definition that should exist in Server.
 Core

 ### version 0.16.0
 - [ ] make a propper version system for slugchesscore shared lib.
 A build of slugchess server needs a spesific version of core.
-When you publish server release you supply a core version (think more on it). symlink to more spsific version to support multiple versions
+When you publish server release you supply a core version (think more on it). symlink to more spsific version to support multiple versions.
+Currently slugchesscoretest rpath does not work and will only use export version of lib
 - [ ] makefile SlugChessServer have a define for debug build.
 Compile different .o files for debug and regular
 - [ ] rename 'libslugchess.so' to 'libslugchess-core.so'